csstools/postcss-plugins/plugins/css-has-pseudo/README.md

 [PostCSS Has Pseudo] lets you style elements relative to other elements in CSS, following the [Selectors Level 4] specification.

+To use this feature you need to do two things :
+- add the [PostCSS plugin](#usage) that transforms the selector into a class or attribute
+- add the [browser polyfill](#browser) that sets the attribute or class on elements in a browser

 ```pcss
 .title:has(+ p) {
 	margin-bottom: 1.5rem;